A New Chapter for Bika, and a Separate Path for Buda

 More concretely, Buda is different because:

-- agents run inside a cloud sandbox, not just through a thin orchestration layer
+- agents run inside a cloud sandbox

 - each agent has its own independent Drive